 ¶1.
 For this reason, I, Paul, the prisoner of Christ Jesus for you Gentiles,

-3. for by revelation the mystery was made known to me, even as I briefly wrote before,
+3.that by revelation, the mystery was made known to me, even as I briefly wrote before,

-6. the Gentiles are to be fellow heirs, and of the same body, and partakers with the Jews of His promise in Christ through the gospel,
+6.the Gentiles are to be heirs with the Jews, and of the same body, and partakers together of His promise in Christ, through the gospel,

 8. To me, the least of all saints, was this grace given, to preach among the Gentiles the incomprehensible richness of Christ